 For further information, check out our website at https://www.uow.edu.au/law-humanities-the-arts/schools-entities/liberal-arts/research/call-for-papers/

-The deadline for submissions is 20th January, 2020.
+The new deadline for submissions is 31st March, 2020.
 Submissions should be made through the electronic editorial system at www.editorialmanager.com/synt

 School of Liberal Arts, UOW Building 19,